pluralsh/documentation/pages/adding-new-application/plural-artifact-structure.md

 The `terraform` directory contains the app's provider-specific terraform modules that encapsulate all application components that do not (or cannot) live inside the cluster.
 For each cloud provider, that the artifact offers a bundle for, there will be one under the related directory name.
-Most commonly you'd find object storage alongside their IAM resources, but sometimes also Kubernetes resources like service accounts, if their deployment cannot be achieved through the artifact's Helm chart in a convenient manner.
+Most commonly you'd find object storage alongside their IAM resources, or additional node groups, if your app needs a GPU.
+Sometimes it will also include Kubernetes resources like service accounts, if their deployment cannot be achieved through the artifact's Helm chart in a convenient manner.

 > One peculiarity about the Terraform modules is that, at the very least, they need to contain the Kubernetes namespace for your application.
   This is because during a `plural deploy` with the Plural CLI the `terraform apply` will always run before the `helm install` step.